mrG7/mozvr-site/contents/projects/monkeys/index.md

 intro: A weird and wonderful visualization of seamlessly-linked primates.
 ---

-<p class="intro h2">The web at it's best is wild, weird and creative.
+<p class="intro h2">The web at its best is wild, weird and creative.
 Monkeys by <a href="https://twitter.com/vihartvihart" target="_blank">Vi Hart</a> of <a href="http://elevr.com/" target="_blank">eleVR</a> is a surreal example of that ethos, placing us inside a seamless sequence of colorful primates.
 The result is whimsical and strange, but also an interesting exploration of the use of space in virtual reality.
 There are no flat planes here!</p>

 ![Screen capture of Monkeys](project-splash.jpg)